What is a Ramsar designation?

 Who is championing the Niagara River Ramsar designation?

 A binational Niagara River Ramsar Steering Committee was established in 2013 to oversee the Ramsar designation nomination.
-The Steering Committee includes members from the Western New York Land Conservancy, The Niagara Parks Commission, the Niagara Peninsula Conservation Authority, the Regional Institute (SUNY Buffalo), the Environmental Sustainability Research Centre (Brock University), Niagara College, and the Buffalo Niagara Riverkeeper.
+The Steering Committee includes members from the Western New York Land Conservancy, The Niagara Parks Commission, the Regional Institute (SUNY Buffalo), the Environmental Sustainability Research Centre (Brock University), Niagara College, and the Buffalo Niagara Riverkeeper.
 This work is being supported by the University of Buffalo Environmental Law and Policy Clinic.

 Although the Niagara River Ramsar Steering Committee is pursuing a transboundary Ramsar site designation, each country has different procedural requirements.
 The transboundary designation occurs once each country has met the procedural requirements for designation.
 It is possible to designate only one side (individual country) of the river.
 Dual designation is required for transboundary status.